jamespham03/heart-disease-risk-assessment/docs/development_guide/2_USER_QUESTIONNAIRE_GUIDE.md

 **Options**:
 - 0 - No blockages
 - 1 - One vessel
 - 2 - Two vessels
 - 3 - Three vessels
 - 4 - Four vessels
 - I haven't had this test

 **Help Text**: "From a cardiac catheterization or angiogram.
 This test uses dye to visualize blood vessels.
-If you haven't had this test, select 'I haven't had this test'."
+If you haven't had this test or don't know, we'll assume no blockages (0)."
 **Required**: No
-**Note**: Very technical - many users won't have this
+**Default Value**: 0 (no test done / no blockages) **Note**: Very technical - many users won't have this

 ---